humppa/cusku/README.md

 # cusku

-A project boilerplate which combines Preact and other useful web dev tools.
+A project boilerplate which combines Node.js backend and Preact frontend.
 One day this might be a chat app, but we're not there yet.

 ## License